 The Fight for Gay Rights

-- May 1959, at Cooper’s Donuts, a popular after-hours coffee shop located between two gay bars on Main Street in Los Angeles, two cops arbitrarily picked five customers demanded ID’s and led them out.
+- May 1959, at Cooper’s Donuts, a popular after-hours coffee shop located between two gay bars on Main Street in Los Angeles, the Harold’s and the Waldorf.
+Two cops arbitrarily picked five customers demanded ID’s and led them out.
 As the cops packed them in the back of the squad car, one of the men objected, then the others scattered out of the other car door.
 The police faced a barrage of coffee cups, spoons, trash from other customers and people in the area.
 They fled in their car, calling for backups as a crowd formed leading to social unrest in the area.

 - December 31, 1964, several organizations in San Francisco, including the Council on Religion and the Homosexual, SIR, the Daughters of Bilitis, and the Mattachine Society held a fund-raising New Year’s Costume Ball at the California Hall on Polk Street.
 San Francisco police had agreed not to interfere; however, on the evening of the ball, the police showed up in force surrounding the California Hall, conducted multiple “inspections,” and took pictures of the 600-plus persons entering the ball..
 Four lawyers supporting the rights of the participants to gather were arrested.
 The police activity proved an embarrassment for the police department as news spread throughout the city.
 Twenty-five of the most prominent lawyers in San Francisco joined the defense team, and the judge directed the jury to find the defendants not guilty before the police had even had a chance to begin their argument when the case came to court.

 - January 1, 1967, plain clothed police infiltrated the Black Cat Tavern on Sunset Blvd. in Los Angeles.
 Police began beating patrons and ultimately 14 were arrested for kissing.
 The police activity started a riot which spread to other neighboring businesses where police officers knocked down a bar owner, a woman, and beat two bartenders unconscious.
-In response to the police raid, activists organized one of the earliest known demonstrations in support of LGBTQ civil rights, 300-600 attendees protested police brutality and discriminatory laws on February 11, 1967.
+In response to the police raid, activists organized one of the earliest known demonstrations in support of LGBTQ civil rights, on February 11, 1967, 300-600 attendees protested police brutality and discriminatory laws.

 - August 1968, vice squad officers and six LAPD officers burst into The Patch, a gay bar in Wilmington, CA, demanding IDs and making arbitrary arrests.
 Lee Glaze, the bar owner, led bar patrons carrying flowers to a 3:00 am “flower power style” demonstration at the Harbor Division Police Station.
 Rev. Troy Perry was at the Patch with his boyfriend Tony Valdez during the raid, Valdez was one of those arrested.
 Empathy for his partner and others affected led Rev. Perry to found the Metropolitan Community Church in October 1968.